rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 ### Permissions please

-Not so fast!
-There's one more step.
-I needed to provide my `s3deploy` command with proper credentials to modify files in the S3 bucket.
+Almost done!
+To give the `s3deploy` command permissionsto add and modify files in my S3 bucket, I needed a set of AWS credentials linked to another AWS authorization policy.
 To do this, I created a new Amazon IAM user for programmatic access in the Security Credentials panel on AWS.

 ![](blog/connect-four/s3/aws-add-user-1.jpg)